han-ziqi/K-Means-and-K-Medians/README.md

 1. First, please comment line 261 and Line 263.

-2. Remove block comments from line 264 to line 331
+2. Remove block comments symbol from line 264 to line 331

 3. Wait the program, then you will see 4 plots, they They correspond to K-Means and K-Medians about: